fastly/compute-starter-kit-typescript-kv-store/README.md

-# Compute Starter Kit TypeScript Object Store
+# Compute Starter Kit TypeScript KV Store

-Fastly Object Store is a globally consistent key-value storage accessible across the Fastly Network.
-This makes it possible for your Compute@Edge application to read and write from Object-stores.
-The application shows how to use Fastly Object Store within a TypeScript Compute@Edge application.
+Fastly KV Store is a globally consistent key-value storage accessible across the Fastly Network.
+This makes it possible for your Compute@Edge application to read and write from KV Stores.
+The application shows how to use Fastly KV Store within a TypeScript Compute@Edge application.

 **For more details about other starter kits for Compute@Edge, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**